 Unfortunately, the reality is that no tradeline company can guarantee you that you will be able to get your dream house or dream car or get a certain amount of funding as a result of using tradelines.

-First of all, most people’s credit files are complex, and the power of tradelines is always going to be relative to what’s already in your credit file.
+First of all, most people’s credit files are complex, and the impact of tradelines is always going to be relative to what’s already in your credit file.

 Secondly, the credit bureaus’ credit scoring algorithms are closely guarded secrets.
-Although they might be able to estimate generally, no one can say for sure exactly how your credit score might change after adding tradelines because they don’t have access to the specifics of the credit score algorithms.
+Tradeline companies and salespeople do not have access to the specifics of the credit score algorithms.

 In addition, when it comes to getting a loan, that decision is entirely up to the underwriter, not the tradeline company.
-Underwriters don’t base their decisions solely on credit scores.
-They also rely on a number of other important factors, such as income and debt-to-income ratio.
+Underwriters don’t base their decisions solely on someone’s credit.
+They also rely on a number of other important factors, such as the borrower’s income and debt-to-income ratio.

 For these reasons, if a tradeline company’s promises seem too good to be true, they probably are.
 It’s best to be skeptical of these claims.